christhekeele/rom-http/README.md

     # Make a request to PUT to root_url/relation_name/1 with an encoded body
     post(form: {fizz: :buzz}).put(1)

+    # Using the params/form/body syntax above will override previously set values:

+    # Use query string parameters: GET from root_url/relation_name?fizz=buzz
+    get(params: { foo: :bar }).get(params: { fizz: :buzz })

+    # For finer control, you can use the params/form/body DSL methods:
+    # Use query string parameters: GET from root_url/relation_name?foo=baz&fizz=buzz
+    get(params: { foo: :bar }).params(fizz: :buzz) do |old_params|
+      old_params.merge(foo: :bar)
+    end

+    # Since the default dataset is a get request to the relation_name, and the DSL delegates to the dataset,
+    # it's trivial to make composable relation methods that simply modify the querystring parameters with a one-liner:
+    params page: opts.fetch(:page, 1), per_page: opts.fetch(:per_page, 10)
+    params order: opts.fetch(:order, :asc), column: opts.fetch(:column)

-    # Finally, the rest of the `http` library dsl is available to modify other parts of the request:
+    # Finally, the rest of the `http` library DSL is available to modify other parts of the request:
     get('foobar').headers("Cookie" => "9wq3w").basic_auth(:user => "user", :pass => "pass").accept(:json)

   end